-For International Women’s Month, Kentucky to the World is teaming up with the LEE Initiative for a dynamic program featuring multiple female speakers from our booming culinary arts ecosystem.
+For International Women’s Month, Kentucky to the World is teaming up with the LEE Initiative on Monday, March 2 for a dynamic program featuring female stars from our booming culinary arts ecosystem.

 In addition to the lively conversation about the past, present and future of female chefs at the forefront of Kentucky’s national culinary contributions, The LEE Initiative will be announcing the new mentees selected for Season 3 of The Women Chefs Initiative live on stage.